 This lecture and laboratory-based course will expose students to an in-depth treatment of the analysis of ignitable liquids and explosives.
-Practical and theoretical aspects of qualitative and quantitative measurements using current methodologies such as GC-MS, FTIR, SEM-EDS and LC-MS will be discussed.
+Practical and theoretical aspects of qualitative and quantitative measurements of ignitable liquids, explosives and their residues using current methodologies such as GC-MS, FTIR, SEM-EDS and LC-MS will be discussed.
 Prerequisite: Forensic Chemistry, Forensic Instrumental Analysis Laboratory